-Wall Street futures, Asia stocks jump back on GOP's house prospects
+Wall Street futures, Asia stocks seesaw as Democrats move closer to U.S. House win

 That helped sterling recover losses following remarks from a senior member of the Northern Irish Democratic Unionist Party earlier that it looked like Britain would exit the EU without a deal.

-Reporting by Hideyuki Sano in Tokyo; Editing by Sam Holmes
+Reporting by Hideyuki Sano in Tokyo; additional reporting by Daniel Bases in New York, Editing by Sam Holmes